MicrosoftDocs/entra-docs/docs/identity/saas-apps/rippling-hcm-microsoft-entra-id-integration-tutorial.md

 ## Step 1 – Establish connection

 In this step, the IT admin provides consent to Rippling to create an API-driven provisioning app in their Microsoft Entra ID tenant.
-The IT admin also provides details of the Active Directory domain and OU container to use for new user creations.
+The IT admin also provides details of the Active Directory domain and organizational unit container to use for new user creations.

 ## Step 2 – Configure attribute mapping